How to Apply

 Fees are kept under review on an annual basis and are subject to change.

-If you complete the form on the Evidence of Practice Questionnaire with your credit card details we will take the fee automatically when your interview is confirmed.
+If you complete the form on the Evidence of Practice Questionnaire with your credit card details we will take the fee automatically when your place on the TOC is confirmed.

 If you do not give us your credit card details, you will receive a request for payment once we have confirmed your interview date.

-Please do not attempt to make any payments before the GCC has confirmed your TOC interview.
+Please do not attempt to make any payments before the GCC has confirmed your place on the TOC.
 Once you have received confirmation, you will receive a request for payment.

 To pay by electronic transfer, make your payment to: